eu-digital-green-certificates/dgc-testdata/GE/README.md

 # Georgia

-This directory contains test files, signed by "MOH".
+This directory contains test files, signed by "Ministry of IDPs from the occupied territories, Labour, Health and SA of Georgia".

 ## Test files